(262) 673-3155District Office

 What will my child learn in 4K?

+We use the Wisconsin Model Early Learning Standards (WMELS) to guide our curriculum.
+The curriculum focuses on activities that support the categories in the WMELS.
 The WMELS are state standards developed to align with the Wisconsin K-12 Model Academic Standards.
-They are designed to assure early learning opportunities that support the success of children in school both now and in their future.
-The areas represented by the WMELS set the stage for curriculum development for preschool classrooms.
-The WMELS reflect attention to the following categories of early learning: health and physical development, social and emotional development, communication and language development, along with approaches to learning and cognitive and general knowledge.
+These standards ensure early learning opportunities that help children succeed in school both now and in their future.
+The categories of early learning covered by the WMELS include health and physical development, social and emotional development, communication and language development, as well as cognitive and general knowledge.

-You can learn more about the Model Early Learning Standards by going to https://dpi.wi.gov/early-childhood/practice
+You can learn more about the WMELS by visiting DPI WMELS Website.

 Who will teach 4K?